Daz Sampson

-He has been involved as a professional football manager in the United Kingdom, continental Europe, in Asia and the USA.
-In May 2016, he became the North West of England scout for Scottish Championship team, Ayr United.
-He also has close links to Stockport County of the National League North.
+He has been involved as a professional football manager in the United Kingdom, continental Europe, Asia, and the United States.
+In May 2016, he became the North West of England scout for Scottish Championship team Ayr United F.C.
+He also has close links to English team Stockport County F.C.

-In February 2020, he accepted the role as first team Manager of Phuentsholing United FC, a professional soccer team of the Bhutan Premier League.
-Sampson was due to undertake his duties at the start of April 2020; however with the outbreak of the COVID-19 pandemic, he remained in the UK.
+In February 2020, he accepted the role as first team manager of Phuentsholing United FC, a team in the Bhutan Premier League.
+Sampson was due to undertake his duties at the start of April 2020; however, with the outbreak of the COVID-19 pandemic, he remained in the UK.

-Career before Eurovision
+Early career

 Sampson was born in Stockport, England, and went into radio broadcasting at 17 after an injury halted a potential career as a pro footballer.
 He spent several years working within commercial radio as well as Radio Luxembourg; from there he made the transition from playing music to making music.